Las Vegas Show

 Venue & Seating Experience

 Penn & Teller perform in the purpose-built Penn & Teller Theater at Rio Hotel & Casino.
-The venue was designed specifically for their format, prioritizing sightlines, clarity, and spoken delivery.
+The venue was designed specifically for their performance style, prioritizing sightlines and spoken clarity.

-The room supports focus and attention rather than immersion.
+The theater emphasizes visibility and focus rather than large-scale stage immersion.

 Final Take